 National Landlords Association and Wandsworth / Richmond Councils Landlords Forum

-Organised jointly by Matthew Oliver, National Landlords Association Head of Regions, and Wandsworth and Richmond Councils' Environmental Health (Private Housing) Service.
+The latest forum was held on Monday 19 March 2018 in the Council Chamber at Wandsworth Town Hall, organised jointly by the National Landlords Association and Wandsworth and Richmond Councils' Environmental Health (Private Housing) Service.

-- Working with landlords to meet local housing need
+- How we work with landlords to meet local housing need

 - Houses in Multiple Occupation (HMO) Licensing - proposed changes